-Link Failover parent depends on Failover parent is online if If parallel child faults on a system, then If failover parent faults, then online remote firm All instances parallel Child group remaining online on other systems.
-All instances of Child group are online on other systems.
-Parent is taken offline.
-If Child fails over to the system on which Parent is online, Parent fails over to another system.
-If Child fails over to another system, Parent is brought online on its original system.
-Parent fails over to another system, maintaining dependence on all Child instances. offline local Parallel Child offline on same system.
+Link Failover parent depends on Failover parent is online if If parallel child faults on a system, then If failover parent faults, then online site firm One or more instances of parallel Child group in the same site.
+At least one instance of Child is online in same site.
+Parent stays online if any instance of child is online in the same site.
+If Child fails over to another system, Parent migrates to a system in the same site.
+If Child cannot fail over, Parent remains offline.
+Child stays online.
+Parents fails over to a system with Child online in the same site.
+If the parent group cannot failover, child group remains online. offline local Parallel Child offline on same system.
 No instance of Child is online on same system.
 Parent remains online if Child fails over to another system.
 If Child fails over to the system on which Parent is online, Parent fails over.
 Child remains online and parent fails over to another system where child is not online.
+If the parent group cannot failover, child group remains offline.